 This document should be treated confidentially and represents initial and non-binding information provided by RECan Global GmbH. (hereinafter "RECAN") for advertising purposes only and may also be subject to - substantial - change.
 This document is merely intended to provide an initial brief overview of the investment opportunity and is exclusively geared towards institutional parties, "professional investors" in the meaning of Sec.
 1 (19) Nos.
 32 and 33 KAGB that also represent "professional customers" and/or "suitable counterparties" in the meaning of Sec.
 31a (2) and (4) WpHG.
 The information in this document is neither an offer to buy the presented investment opportunity nor a solicitation to make such an offer.
 This document is not suitable for informing you of the actual and legal circumstances of the investment opportunity that are required to make an assessment of a potential future investment.
 Future investors are still requested to inform themselves in a comprehensive manner.
-Only the sales and contractual documentation that is still to be prepared is relevant for participating in this investment.
+Only the sales and cortactual documentation that is still to be prepared is relevant for participating in this investment.
 It is the only binding basis for a purchase.
 The presented investment opportunity is not yet ready for offer and will only be offered in certain countries once the respective distribution licence has been granted.
-We have taken care to research and process all information thoroughly.
-We have also drawn on information provided by third parties, among others.
-RECAN does not assume any guarantee for the correctness or completeness of the information, especially of information provided by third parties, among others.
-RECAN does not assume any guarantee for the correctness or completeness of the information, especially of information provided was not verified by external third parties, in particular by an independent auditing company.
+We have taken care to research and process all information, especially of information provided by third parties, among others.
+RECAN does not assume any guarantee for the correctness or completeness of the information, especially of information received from third parties.
+The information provided was not verified by external third parties, in particular by an independent auditing company.
 We also expressly refer to the processing stage mentioned.
-Information may prove incorrect due to the passing of time and/or as a result of legal, political, economic or other chang
+Information may prove incorrect due to the passing of time and/or as a result of legal, political, economic or other changes.
+We are under no obligation to point out any such changes and/or to update this document.
+Past performance and forecasts relating t